ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/aligned-grids/index.md

 - The top grid has no horizontal scroll bar, suppressed via a grid option*.
 - The bottom grid has no header, suppressed via a grid option.
-- sizeColumnsToFit is only called on the top grid, the bottom grid receives the new column widths from the top grid.
+- `autoSizeStrategy` is only passed to the top grid, the bottom grid receives the new column widths from the top grid.

 <grid-example title='Aligned Grid as Footer' name='aligned-floating-footer' type='mixed'></grid-example>